Frosse-code/tag-purple-docs/published-docs/Setup-Your-Tags/Registering-location-of-tags.md

 ## Distributing tags
 Ideally, each tag will be located:
-- Where it is visible and physically easy to reach and use with a phone
+- Where it is easy to see atap with a phone
-- Away from metal surfaces
+- On a surface it adheres well to (avoiding metal surfaces)
 - With mobile data signal
-- Uncovered

 Once you have stuck it, tap it.
 If a Tag Purple is tagged that hasn't been registered to a location yet, then a tap will prompt you the adminstrator to assign a location.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDQ3NDE4NiwtNDQzNzQ0MDYwXX0=
+eyJoaXN0b3J5IjpbLTE2NDA2MTU1MjIsLTQ0Mzc0NDA2MF19
 -->